vigneshbhuvan-nus/tp/docs/UserGuide.md

     your score history as well as the time stamp of each attempt.
 Based on our progression, we think we need a little bit more practise with our deck!

 8. Congratulations!
 We have come to the end of this chapter.
-We hope that you have learned the basic of using GreenTea but if you are still itching to bring your learning to the next level, there are still a ton of commands with complete explanations to learn in [Chapter 6](#6-features).
+We hope that you have learnt the basics of using GreenTea but if you are still itching to bring your learning to the next level, there are still a ton of commands with complete explanations to learn in [Chapter 6](#6-features).